Walking

 WalkersWalking for 20 minutes will use approximately 100 calories for someone weighing 62kg (9st 11lbs).
 And walking a mile in 20 minutes burns approximately the same amount of energy as:

-• Running a mile in 10 minutes
+• running a mile in 10 minutes

-• Swimming breast stoke for 10 minutes
+• swimming breaststroke for 10 minutes

-• Doing aerobics for 16 minutes
+• doing aerobics for 16 minutes

-• Playing football for 12 minutes
+• playing football for 12 minutes

-• Cycling for 16 minutes
+• cycling for 16 minutes

-Walking is virtually injury-free and has the lowest drop-out rate of any form of exercise, making it a highly effective work-out.
+Walking is virtually injury-free and has the lowest drop-out rate of any form of exercise, making it a highly effective workout.

 Back to top